VirusTotal/yara/docs/writingrules.rst

     1 of ($*)         // same that "any of them"
     none of ($b*)     // zero of the set of strings that start with "$b"

+.. warning:: Due to the way YARA works internally, using "0 of them" is an
+    ambiguous part of the language which should be avoided in favor of "none of them".
+To understand this, consider the meaning of "2 of them", which is true if 2 or more of the strings match.
+Historically, "0 of them" followed this principle and would evaluate to true if at least one of the strings matched.
+This ambiguity is resolved in YARA 4.3.0 by making "0 of them" evaluate to true if exactly 0 of the strings match.
+To improve on the situation and make the intent clear, it is encouraged to use "none" in place of 0.
+By not using an integer it is easier to reason about the meaning of "none of them" without the historical understanding of "at least 0" clouding the issue.

 Starting with YARA 4.2.0 it is possible to express a set of strings in an integer range, like this: